ncatlab/nlab-content/pages/4/8/8/8/8884/content.md

 There are two possible approaches to formulating ZFA.
 In both cases, we can further require that the [[axiom of choice]] is satisfied, and obtain ZFCA.

 ### Empty atoms
-The atoms can have no elements, and the [[axiom of extension]] is relaxed to only require that non-empty sets are extensional.
+The atoms can have no elements, and the [[axiom of extensionality]] is relaxed to only require that non-empty sets are extensional.
 The axioms of ZFA are thus the usual axioms of ZF where extension is modified to say
 $$
   \forall x \forall y ((\forall z, z \in x \Leftrightarrow z \in y) \wedge (\exists z, z \in x)) \Rightarrow x = y.
 $$